New Environmental Justice Index Characterizes Toxic Metals in North Carolina Wells

 Joseph Hamm, Ph.D., a social scientist and lead for the Community Engagement Core within the Michigan State University Superfund Research Program, strives to define and measure trust between the public and the government.
 He works to create a deeper, fuller understanding of trust, one that crosses disciplines and helps different groups work collaboratively toward better outcomes for community health and safety.
 Over the course of his career, Hamm has worked with a variety of government organizations, including police departments, courts, public health departments, and other state and federal entities.

-Funding Opportunities
+Funding Opportunites

-Accelerating the Pace of Child Health Research Using Existing Data From the Adolescent Brain Cognitive Development (ABCD) Study (R01-Clinical Trial Not Allowed)
+Accelerating the Pace of Child Health Research Using Existing Data From the Adolescent Brain Cognitive Development (ABCD) Study (R01-clinical Trial Not Allowed)

 Research to Action: Assessing and Addressing Community Exposures to Environmental Contaminants (R01 Clinical Trial Optional)